Sexual swelling: Social passport hypothesis

-A female chimpanzee's first sexual swelling occurs near the time when they first begin to explore different territories.
+A female chimpanzee's first sexual swelling occurs near the time when she first begins to explore different territories.
 This is a potentially dangerous period prior to a female's permanent emigration away from their native social group.
 Based on this observation, sexual swellings are believed to act as a "social passport" that advertises sexual receptivity during this transitional period between communities.
 The hypothesis proposes that the swelling transforms the potential aggression that males in the new social group may show to the female into sexual urges.
 This is thought to gain the female acceptance from males living within the new social group.
 In turn, this male acceptance reduces the likelihood that the female will be attacked by the males, and increases the likelihood that the males will protect them from hostile resident females.
 Under the social passport hypothesis, sexual swellings therefore allow a relatively safe passage between different communities; allowing adolescent females to investigate the local competitors and resources of different territories before deciding where to re-settle and breed permanently.

 Under this hypothesis, young females who have safely integrated within the new community still benefit from sexual swellings.
 Specifically, young females are believed to require the support of the males acquired when integrating into the new group during conflicts with females of a higher social rank, or when protecting their infants from fights with the children of these higher-ranking females.
 Therefore, sexual swellings act as a social passport that eases female-female interactions.

 Investigation into the social passport hypothesis has yielded contradictory results.
 Observations of common chimpanzees (Pan troglodytes) in the Tai Forest, for instance, led to the discovery that sterile adolescent females or subordinate mothers exhibit swellings upon their emigration to new communities, suggesting that the swellings do indeed function to eliminate any social stress that could be directed at them during the emigration period.
 However, research on olive colobus monkeys (Procolobus verus) residing in the same region showed females to emigrate without displaying sexual swellings.
 On the basis of this evidence, it has been suggested that the social passport hypothesis is not an appropriate explanation of the function of sexual swellings in this species.